silnrsi/font-ruwudu/documentation/source/productsite/design.md

-Ruwudu is a font for Arabic-based writing systems in the Kano region of Nigeria and in Niger.
-This style of writing African ajami has sometimes been called Sudani Kufi or Rubutun Kano.
-It is vastly different from script traditions of the Middle East.
-The bulk of the design of Ruwudu was based on what are known as ‘market edition manuscripts’.
+Ruwudu is the Manga word for "writing".
+This style of writing is used by the Manga people in Niger, West Africa.

 One font from this typeface family are included in the *Ruwudu* release: